 - Contemporary African Migration in Literature and Film: Mediating Human Rights (3rd year UG)

 - The Post-Imperial City in Literature and Film (MA)

 - Rita also teaches on ‘Explorations in Literature’ and ‘Approaches to Text'

 Areas of supervision

 Rita welcomes applications on world literature; postcolonialism; Middle Eastern and Mediterranean studies with special focus on Arab literature and geographies; migrant writings; human rights in literature; cultural and literary geography; urban studies; Lebanese studies (literature, culture, and urbanism); contemporary Turkish literature (especially Orhan Pamuk); media and conflict.

-Rita is currently main supervisor of the following PhD projects: The Poetics and Politics of the Arab-British Female Bildungsroman: Postcolonialisim in Question.
+Rita is currently main supervisor of the following PhD projects: The Poetics and Politics of the Arab-British Female Bildungsroman: Postcolonialism in Question.
 Re-imagining Counter-Discourse: Investigating the Production of Space and its Subversive Functions in Contemporary Lebanese Literature.